Mathieu-Poirier/Password-Manager/README.md

 - Scalability: As the user base grows, scalability considerations need to be taken into account for optimal performance.

 ## Closing Thoughts
-This Password Manager project aims to simplify the complexities of credential management, providing users with a secure and user-friendly solution.
+This project aims to simplify the complexities of credential management, providing users with a secure and user-friendly solution.
 The combination of React, Flask, and PostgreSQL offers a robust foundation for future enhancements and scalability.
 This project serves as a practical and valuable tool for individuals seeking an efficient way to organize and secure their online credentials.

 ## Dashboard Features:
 Register and log in securely.